alugha/hls.js/api-extractor/report/hls.js.api.md

     get startDate(): Date;
 }

-// Warning: (ae-missing-release-tag) "DRMSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type DRMSystemOptions = {
-    audioRobustness?: string;
-    videoRobustness?: string;
-    audioEncryptionScheme?: string | null;
-    videoEncryptionScheme?: string | null;
-    persistentState?: MediaKeysRequirement;
-    distinctiveIdentifier?: MediaKeysRequirement;
-    sessionTypes?: string[];
-    sessionType?: string;
-};

-// Warning: (ae-forgotten-export) The symbol "DRMSystemConfiguration" needs to be exported by the entry point hls.d.ts
-// Warning: (ae-missing-release-tag) "DRMSystemsConfiguration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type DRMSystemsConfiguration = Partial<Record<KeySystems, DRMSystemConfiguration>>;

-// Warning: (ae-missing-release-tag) "ElementaryStreamInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface ElementaryStreamInfo {
-    // (undocumented)
-    endDTS: number;
-    // (undocumented)
-    endPTS: number;
-    // (undocumented)
-    partial?: boolean;
-    // (undocumented)
-    startDTS: number;
-    // (undocumented)
-    startPTS: number;
-}

-// Warning: (ae-missing-release-tag) "ElementaryStreams" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type ElementaryStreams = Record<ElementaryStreamTypes, ElementaryStreamInfo | null>;

-// Warning: (ae-missing-release-tag) "ElementaryStreamTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const enum ElementaryStreamTypes {
-    // (undocumented)
-    AUDIO = "audio",
-    // (undocumented)
-    AUDIOVIDEO = "audiovideo",
-    // (undocumented)
-    VIDEO = "video"
-}

 // Warning: (ae-missing-release-tag) "EMEController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public